VA Fiduciary

 VA Fiduciary Application Process

 When veterans apply for VA benefits, a VA Regional Office or Pension Management Center receives information about their medical history.
-Based on this information, the VA may determine that veteran needs assistance to manage their benefits.
+Based on this information, the VA may determine that veteran needs help to manage their benefits.

 If they are not automatically enrolled when they apply for VA benefits, the veteran must submit medical documents showing they cannot manage their own affairs.
-From there, the VA will decide if they need a fiduciary.
+From there, the VA will decide if they need a VA fiduciary.

 VA Fiduciary Field Examiner Meeting